DerkNiessink/OrbitSmash/README.md

 never collide.

 Our goal was to simulate future space collisions.
 For this simulation we needed to run the simulation for 10 years and for all groups.
-This took multiple hours, that is why we provided an animation that can be reproduced with the steps below.
+This took multiple hours and we ran the simulation in parallel on the UvA supercomputer.
+With the data generated in these runs we plotted the graph in our scientific poster.
+It takes too long to reproduce this graph, that is why we provided an animation that can be reproduced following the steps below.

 ### Running the simulation